Common name: Wollemi pine

+Wollemia nobilis is one of the greatest living fossils, only discovered in 1994.
+The Wollemi pine is now classified as critically endangered in Australia due to habitat loss.
+Fungal diseases may do it in as well.
 In both botanical and popular literature the tree has been almost universally referred to as the Wollemi pine, although it is not a true pine (genus Pinus) nor a member of the pine family.
-It is in the same family as the Monkey Puzzle Tree found in Chile.

-As one of the oldest trees, known only to exist through fossil records, it was discovered in 1994 by David Noble, a ‘bushwalker’ with considerable botanical knowledge, in the Blue Mountains just 200kms west of Sydney.
-With less than 100 adult trees now known to exist in the wild, Botanical Gardens around the world help secure the survival of this exciting find by nurturing specimens such as the one you see here.
-Wollemia is a genus of coniferous tree in the family ‘Araucariaceae’ and molecular studies suggest it is possibly related to the monkey puzzle, their ancestry dating from a time when Australian, South America and Antarctica were linked as a supercontinent known as ‘Gondwana’ many millions of years ago. *
+As one of the oldest trees, known only to exist through fossil records, it was discovered by David Noble in the Blue Mountains 200 km west of Sydney, Australia.
+With less than 100 adult trees now known to exist in the wild, botanical gardens around the world are helping to secure the survival of this exciting find by nurturing specimens.

 Content provided by Susan Lee, VanDusen Guide

 Photo of sign in Royal Botanic Garden Sydney & Christmas ad by Christine Allen.

 Photos of caged tree and explanation by Kumi Sutcliffe